comandrei/django-polls-app/README.md

 Please have [Docker](https://www.docker.com/products/docker-desktop)  and [docker-compose](https://docs.docker.com/compose/install/) (bundled with Docker for Mac/Windows) installed

 ## Initial setup
-This is a first-time setup step
+This is a first-time setup step.

-We first pull remote images, and build the local ones.
-After that On the first run of the application we need to run the migrations to populate the database structure.
+On the first run of the application we need to run the migrations to populate the database structure.
+As the other containers are missing they will be built/downloaded prior to running the command.

+So this basically also calls docker-compose pull and docker-compose build prior to building.

 ```
-docker-compose pull
-docker-compose build
 docker-compose run console django-admin migrate
 ```